 I found some good containers (baskets and containers are a must for storage of little figurines, Barbies etc).
 When it came to the paper, all I could find was a pretty gift bag, but it would do the job beautifully.
 Also, I felt that different handles would give the cabinet more punch so digging into my stash I went once again.
 I came up with old kitchen cabinet door handles.

 I liked the accent paint colour and gift bag lining although the door handles still weren’t quite cutting it…. in the above picture, they don’t look too bad but in real life, the gold was just too bright and shiny.
-Back into the garage I went, hoping to find something else!
-Also, it doesn’t show so much in the picture but it seems the white paint brought out the old wooden door’s imperfections and made the cabinet look really plain.
-I decided I would also look for some trim to add rectangles on the doors for some dimension.
+Back into the garage I went, hoping to find something else (it really is quite astonishing that I somehow had so many handle options… I really don’t know how that happened…)

 So, I found a simple fix on the net which required glue and match sticks (as the screw holes had become too big with years of opening and closing the doors) (which wasn’t helped by the fact that the cabinet is made of plywood).
 The glue I used was carpenters glue, which is strong.
 I cut off the excess piece of the match stick and screwed my hinges back on.

 And now, the door is once again solidly attached to the rest of the cabinet and after gluing in the gift bag backing, my cabinet is finally finished!!

 And now, it’s perfect for kitchen play…